jkingportfolio/CI_PP2_Connect4/README.md

 ### User Requirements and Expectations

-- Find information easily and quickly
-- Navigate the pages seamlessly
+- A great game to pass time and have fun with friends
 - Links and website functions to act as expected
-- A great game to pass time and have fun with friends
+- Notifications to indicate the current state of play
 - Simple "to the point" content that a user can quickly digest
+- An easy method to leave feedback on the game
+- Accessibility for impaired users
+- Responsiveness to allow play across devices of different screen sizes

 ### User stories